mattywausb/lightstick/docs/manual_en.md

 * 4x regular tapping - measure and set the pace (irregular tapping does not result in any changes)

 ## Play song program
-The built-in songs are displayed as separate buttons on the web interface.
+The songs, that are currently stored on the stick are displayed as separate buttons on the web interface.
 With the selection of a song, its program is activated immediately, this includes the correct tempo (BPM) and a sequence of patterns and colors matching the course of the song.
 The program starts with a pattern as a waiting loop.
 It will not proceed to the next pattern until the button is pressed.